claudioscheer/test-dl-ds/assessment-2/README.md

 Finally, I focused on loading the model and transforming the images, according to the requirements, using OpenCV library.

-# Next steps for improvements
+# Next steps

 - Data augmentation (black and white images, flipped images, etc);
 - Instead of 32x32, use images of 64x64 as input;
 - Add more convolutional layers to the topology, taking care of overfitting and underfitting problems;
 - Test other optimizers, such as Adam;
 - Increase the learning rate;
+- Explore parallelism to process the images;